Then we set the table, the center of every southern gathering.

 Our

-littlest one, Lily, is not happy with this time management theory.
+littlest one, Lily, was not happy with this time management theory.

 Presents should be opened immediately and breakfast should wait!!!!